nico-abram/rtweekend-rs/README.md

 - parallel: Parallelize scanlines using rayon.
 Uses a thread local RNG state
 - dyn_hit: Use trait objects (Dynamic dispatch/vtables) for hittables.
 This is what the book does, but since we only use spheres, disabling this replaces dyn Hittable's with Sphere's
-- dyn_mat: USe trait objects (Dynamic dispatch/vtables) for materials.
+- dyn_mat: Use trait objects (Dynamic dispatch/vtables) for materials.
 Without this feature, an enum (Essentially a tagged union) is used
-- wincrypt_rand: Use the [BCryptGenRandom] windows API instead of libc rand().
+- wincrypt_rand: Use the [BCryptGenRandom](https://docs.microsoft.com/en-us/windows/win32/api/bcrypt/nf-bcrypt-bcryptgenrandom) windows API instead of libc rand().
 This is what I initially used (I wanted to avoid pulling in a dependency for the RNG), before I realized I could just use libc rand.

 By default only dyn_hit and dyn_mat are enabled, to be as close as possible to the canonical C++ implementation.
 In my tests, using the parallel and wincrypt_rand features (With no trait objects) was the fastest.
 You can run with those features executing the following: